robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 6. Click **Save**

-### Revoke the IAM Role Active Sessions
+### Revoke the IAM role active sessions

-Now that the attacker can’t SSH into the compromised instance, you need to revoke all active sessions for the IAM Role associated with that instance.
+Now that the attacker can’t SSH into the compromised instance, you need to revoke all active sessions for the IAM role associated with that instance.

 1. Browse to the [AWS IAM](https://console.aws.amazon.com/iam/home?region=us-west-2) console.